 Chiapa de Corzo

-Mexico has designated many towns to be “Pueblos Magicos” magic towns and Chiapa is one of them.
+Mexico has designated many towns as “Pueblos Magicos” magic towns, and Chiapa is one of them.

-The town was founded by the Spanish in 1523 and the town itself is centered around a Main Plaza which is typical of Spanish towns.
+The town was founded by the Spanish in 1523 and is centred around a Main Plaza typical of Spanish towns.

 In the middle of the Main Plaza is the 16th-century Moorish-style La Pila Fountain.
 All the bricks are laid out in a diamond style.
 It is a fun meeting place for the local students at lunchtime.

-The 16th century Santa Domingo de Guzman church is also famous in Chiapa.
-It is one of the best-preserved churches in the state and the main bell tower houses the largest bells in Mexico.
+The 16th-century Santa Domingo de Guzman church is also famous in Chiapa.
+It is one of the best-preserved churches in the state, and the main bell tower houses the largest number of bells in Mexico.

-If you want to buy some Mexican souvenirs we would recommend buying them here than in touristy San Cristobal de Las Casas.
+If you want to buy some Mexican souvenirs, we recommend buying them here rather than in touristy San Cristobal de Las Casas.
 The same souvenirs can be purchased but at a lower price.

 How to get to Sumidero Canyon and Chiapa de Corzo

-We were staying in San Cristobal de Las Casas at the Hotel Villas Casa Morada and booked a local tour with Jalapeno Tours to Sumidero Canyon and the oldest colonial city of Chiapa de Corzo.
+We were staying in San Cristobal de Las Casas at the Hotel Villas Casa Morada.
+We booked a local tour with Jalapeno Tours to Sumidero Canyon and the oldest colonial city of Chiapa de Corzo.

 You can read our hotel review of Hotel Villas Casa Morada here.